njanirudh/Research-Development-HBRS/README.md

-# Manipulation of Handles in Domestic Environments
+# Manipulating Handles in Domestic Environments
 ## R&D Project

 This repo consists of the code and documentation for the R&D topic "Manipulation of Handles in Domestic Environments"